Kimitzu/kimitzu-go/README.md

 ## Install

-A typical install of OpenBazaar contains a bundle of the server daemon and user interface.
-If this is what you are looking for, you can find an installer at https://openbazaar.org/download.
+A typical install of Kimitzu contains a bundle of the server daemon and user interface.
+If this is what you are looking for, you can find an installer at https://github.com/kimitzu/kimitzu-client/releases.
 If you are looking to run the server daemon by itself or to contribute to development, see below for instructions.

 ### Install Pre-built Packages

 The easiest way to run the server is to download a pre-built binary.
-You can find binaries of our latest release for each operating system [here](https://github.com/kimitzu-foundation/kimitzu-go/releases/).
+You can find binaries of our latest release for each operating system [here](https://github.com/kimitzu/kimitzu-go/releases).

 ### Build from Source

 To build from source you will need to have Go installed and properly configured.
-Detailed instructions for installing Go and openbazaar-go on each operating system can be found in the [docs package](https://github.com/kimitzu-foundation/kimitzu-go/tree/master/docs).
+Detailed instructions for installing Go and openbazaar-go on each operating system can be found in the [docs package](./docs).

 ## Dependency Management